MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/develop-creators-title-with-unity.md

 # Setting up Unity to use Xbox Live, for Creators

 This page is no longer used.
-See [Unity targeting UWP](../get-started/setup-ide/creators/unity-uwp/index.md).
+See [Unity targeting Windows 10](../get-started/setup-ide/creators/unity-win10/index.md).

 ### In this section